Posted by Melissa Martin on 5/25/2019 to Gardening Know How

 Type of Raised Bed

 Asparagus loves the sun but will tolerate some shade.
 You’ll need 6 inches of light soil that warms up quickly to plant in.
 Since asparagus is an early spring vegetable, the soil will need to be put on top of the sprouting head to protect it when it frosts.
 That’s why we recommend the 4’x4’x14” raised bed for this vegetable.
-Asparagus can last 20 years so you'll need a long lasting bed.
-The cedar we use only have to change the wood twice!
-Weeds can kill an asparagus bed, raised beds are easier to keep weed free, but make sure none blow in.
+Asparagus can last 20 years, so you'll need a long lasting bed.
+Weeds can kill an asparagus bed, raised beds are easier to keep weed free, but make sure no weeds blow in.
 During the spring and fall, fertilize by top-dressing with a liquid fertilizer, like a compost tea.
 Side-dressing with a balanced fertilizer is another way to help your bed grow.

 Planting and Harvesting